danindiana/GRYPHGEN/README.md

 The framework consists of several components:

-1. SYMORQ: Systems Orchestration for Resource Quality, is an LLM-based orchestration OS that uses ZeroMQ message passing API.
+1. SYMORQ: Systems Orchestration for Resource Quality, is an LLM-based orchestration service that uses ZeroMQ message passing API.
 It is responsible for managing and coordinating the resources in the grid.

 2. SYMORG: Systems Orchestration Retrieval Generator, is an LLM automated RAG constructor.
 It helps in generating and retrieving resource allocation and scheduling information.